grantcolley/headway/README.md

 ## Authorization

 ## Track Changes
-When using Entity Framework Core, models inheriting from [ModelBase](https://github.com/grantcolley/headway/blob/main/src/Headway.Core/Model/ModelBase.cs) will automatically get properties for tracking instance creation and modification.
+When using **Entity Framework Core**, models inheriting from [ModelBase](https://github.com/grantcolley/headway/blob/main/src/Headway.Core/Model/ModelBase.cs) will automatically get properties for tracking instance creation and modification.
 Furthermore, an audit of changes will be logged to the `Audits` table.
 ```C#
     public abstract class ModelBase
     {